Who Gets the Test?

 What the Test Does

-FBS helps rule out some birth defects, such as Down syndrome.
+FBS helps rule out some birth defects.
 It can also show anemia and infections, such as rubella.

 How the Test Is Done